CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

           "mitigationStrategy": "Explicitly instruct the model to \"Prioritize Safety\" in the prompt and use Retrieval-Augmented Generation (RAG) to ground responses in verified external documents."
         },
         {
-          "name": "Privacy, Sensitive or Personally Identifiable Information (PII)Content Leakage.
-If such data was present in the pre-training corpus, this risk for generation od such data is possible.", "mitigationStrategy": "Deploy the model locally using tools like Ollama to ensure sensitive data stays within a secure environment, and apply regex-based PII scrubbing to outputs."
+          "name": "Privacy, Sensitive or Personally Identifiable Information (PII) Content Leakage.
+If such data was present in the pre-training corpus, this risk for generation of such data is possible.", "mitigationStrategy": "Deploy the model locally using tools like Ollama to ensure sensitive data stays within a secure environment, and apply regex-based PII scrubbing to outputs."
         },
         {